Momentum Squeezed State Realized via Optimal Filtering in Optomechanics: Implications for Gravity-Induced Entanglement: Formulas

-The mechanical quadratures conditioned on the measurement results are defined as $\tilde{q} = \hat{q} - H_q(\omega)\hat{I}_\theta$ and $\tilde{p} = \hat{p} - H_p(\omega)\hat{I}_\theta$.
-The spectra of $\tilde{q}$ and $\tilde{p}$ are presented in Appendix~B, and are compared with those of the unconditional quadratures $\hat{q}$ and $\hat{p}$ in Fig.~\ref{SqqSpp}.
-The unconditional spectra exhibit sharp peaks at the resonant frequency $\omega_m$, whereas the conditional spectra display more moderately elevated humps around $\omega_\theta \simeq 0$.
-The parameters used in the calculation, listed in the caption of Fig.~\ref{SqqSpp}, are chosen to induce momentum squeezing, as discussed below.
-This difference in spectral features originates from the fact that the effective susceptibility of the conditional mechanical state is $F^\prime(\omega)$, while that of the unconditional state is $F(\omega)$.
-With the optimal filter applied, the effective mechanical frequency and dissipation rate are given by $\omega_\theta$ and $\gamma_\theta$, respectively.
+The solid and dashed curves in Fig.~\ref{SqqSpp} compare the conditional and unconditional spectral densities.
+While the unconditional spectra exhibit sharp peaks at the mechanical resonance frequency $\omega_m$, the conditional spectra exhibit a moderate enhancement near $\omega_\theta \simeq 0$.
+The parameters used in the calculation, listed in the caption of Fig.~\ref{SqqSpp}, are chosen to realize the momentum-squeezed regime discussed below.
+This qualitative difference in the spectral features originates from the fact that the effective susceptibility of the conditional mechanical state is given by $F^\prime(\omega)$, whereas that of the unconditional state is described by $F(\omega)$.